josephcardillo/sicp/README.md

 File > Package Manager > Select "Do What I Mean", then search "sicp" in the Package Source field.
 Let it install.

-Then at te top of your Racket terminal screen, just add:
+Then at the top of your Racket terminal screen, just add:

 #lang sicp